-All participants completed an online version of the Moral Judgment Test (MJT) by Lind (2008b) before and after each intervention.
-The standard MJT has been translated and validated in more than 30 languages, has been used in numerous research and educational evaluation projects, and has shown to be highly valid (Lind, 2008b).
-A brain study by Prehn et al. (2008) shows that moral judgment competence as measured with the MJT is strongly correlated with activities in the right dorsolateral prefrontal cortex (DLPFC).
+All participants completed an online version of the Moral Competence Test (MCT) by Lind (2008b) before and after each intervention.
+The standard MCT has been translated and validated in more than 30 languages, has been used in numerous research and educational evaluation projects, and has shown to be highly valid (Lind, 2008b).
+In her brain study, Prehn (2013) shows that moral competence as measured with the MCT is strongly correlated with activities in the right dorsolateral prefrontal cortex (DLPFC).

-The MJT is a theory-based instrument of experimental measurement of moralcognitive functions.
-It has been constructed on the basis of Lind's (2008b) dual-aspecttheory of moral behavior, which is grounded on Piaget's (1976) aspect-theory, and Kohlberg's (1964) definition of moral judgment competence.
-The items of the MJT form a multivariate N=1 experiment (Lind, 1982).
-The standard MJT consists of two dilemma stories and arguments pro and contra the decision made by the protagonist in the story.
+The MCT is a theory-based instrument of experimental measurement of moral-cognitive functions.
+It has been constructed on the basis of Lind's (2008b) dual-aspect-theory of moral behavior, which is grounded on Piaget's (1976) aspect-theory, and Kohlberg's (1964) definition of moral judgment competence.
+The items of the MCT form a multivariate N=1 experiment (Lind, 1982).
+The standard MCT consists of two dilemma stories and arguments pro and contra the decision made by the protagonist in the story.
 Each argument is to represent one of the six basic moral orientations described by Kohlberg (1984).
 Thus the items form a 2 x 2 x 6 experimental design (2 dilemmas x 2 opinion-agreement x 6 moral orientations).
 Its items were constructed to represent the six types of moral reasoning described by Kohlberg (1984).
 The items' validity was rated by experts and was improved to increase validity only.
 There was no item "analysis" or item selection in order to maximize correlation with age, and to maximize internal consistency.
 Neither are there safeguards in the tests to detect and eliminate participants with low response consistency.
-In contrast to psychometric tests, functional measurement depends on individual response consistency as an important source of measurement.5 Response consistency information is used for indexing moralcognitive functioning.
+In contrast to psychometric tests, functional measurement depends on individual response consistency as an important source of measurement.6 Response consistency information is used for indexing moral-cognitive functioning.

-With the MJT, the affective aspect is indexed by summated ratings of the arguments for each of the six stages of moral orientations.
-The cognitive aspect, moral judgment competence, is indexed by the so-called C-score ( C for competence), which ranges from 0 to 100 points.
-This index reflects the degree to which a participant rates given moral
+With the MCT, the affective aspect is indexed by summated ratings of the arguments for each of the six stages of moral orientations.
+The cognitive aspect, moral competence, is indexed by the so-called C-score (C for competence), which ranges from 0 to 100 points.
+This index reflects the degree to which a participant rates given moral arguments (pro and contra a certain dilemma solution) in regard to their moral quality instead of other properties like opinion-agreement.
+It is calculated using intra-individual analysis of variance.
+The MCT is administered twice, as pretest and posttest.
+There is no sign of learning effects of the repeated administration of the test if the test

-&lt;sup>5 Classical test theory and item response theory are not suited for constructing measures for testing psychological functioning because of their (often hidden) assumptions.
-They postulate that response consistency is only a property of the test ("reliability," "measurement error") not of the respondent and his or her psychological functioning.
+6 Classical test theory and item response theory are not suited for constructing measures for testing psychological functioning because of their (often hidden) assumptions.
+They postulate that response consistency is only a property of the test ("reliability," "measurement error") not of the respondent and his or her psychological functioning and cognitive structure.
 Moreover, the empirical item selection suggested by both test theories prevents the falsification of these theories.
-If data contradict the theory the data are eliminated, not the theory.
+If data contradict the theory then the data are eliminated, not the theory.

-arguments (pro and contra a certain dilemma solution) in regard to their moral quality instead of other properties like opinion-agreement.
-It is calculated using intraindividual analysis of variance.
-The MJT is administered twice, as pretest and posttest.
-There is no sign of learning effects of the repeated administration of the test if the test is administered a couple of weeks apart.
+is administered a couple of weeks apart.
 Because there is nothing at stake, the participants have no incentive to rehearse their answers.
 Score-lowering effects due to test weariness are eliminated through proper instruction.